Movement Disorders Center

 Pallidotomy has also been found to be effective for some patients with a handful of other movement disorders known collectively as dystonias.
 The "mildest" forms of dystonia are writer’s cramp and spasmodic torticollis.
 More severe is idiopathic hemidystonia.
 Familial dystonias are usually the most disabling forms of dystonia.
 All have been observed to respond to either DBS or pallidotomy.

-In 1997 the most important procedure to treat the tremor of Parkinson's disease and essential tremor received approval from the U.S. Food and Drug Administration (FDA): the stereotactic insertion of a deep brain stimulator into the thalamus.
-In January 2002, the FDA approved bilateral subthalamic nucleus and globus pallidus deep brain stimulators to treat other movement symptoms of Parkinson's disease including rigidity, bradykinesia, tremor and freezing.
+In 1997 the most important procedure to treat the tremor of Parkinson's disease and essential tremor received approval from the U.S. Food and Drug Administration (FDA): the stereotactic insertion of a deep brain stimulator into the thalamus, and DBS surgery was born.
+In January 2002, the FDA approved bilateral subthalamic nucleus and globus pallidus deep brain stimulators to treat other movement symptoms of Parkinson's disease including rigidity, bradykinesia, tremor and freezing with DBS surgery.